I put my trust in your hands unknowingly you would take it for granted.

 Should have subtracted it from your hands when your intentions were clear as water.

-Within minutes, it made contact with the hard concrete floor becoming cracked and frailer than before.
+Within minutes, it made contact with the hard concrete floor becoming cracked and frailer.

 Turning a blind eye, I gave it back when I shouldn’t have.